 - If my parent company is a member of AFSA, can a subsidiary have a separate membership?

 Absolutely, and the subsidiary (i.e. mortgage lending or auto finance) will receive a substantial savings on dues.

 - If my company also provides products and services to other consumer credit companies, may I join as a Business Partner (Industry Supplier) instead of as an Active member (consumer credit company)?

 No, if you qualify as an Active member, you must join in this category first.
-But, your products and services subsidiary (i.e. insurance, funding, credit processing) may join for a significant Business Partner discount.
+But, your products and services subsidiary (i.e. insurance, funding, loan processing, attorneys) may join for a significant Business Partner discount.

 - May I list my company's products and services in the online Industry Buyer's Guide as an Active member (credit and finance company)?

 No, your company must have an additional membership as a Business Partner to have a listing in the AFSA Buyer's Guide.